 Our attendance target is that every student achieves 97% attendance or above.
 Nationally, research shows that excellent attendance is their key to future success and instils good habits for future career pathways.
-Being in school is also beneficial to students' well-being, self-esteem and provides opportunities to develop friendships and social skills.
-Please also be aware that as students progress into Year 11 positive attendance is one of the criteria for students to access the end of year prom.
+Being in school is also beneficial to students' well-being and self-esteem and provides opportunities to develop friendships and social skills.